Swivel-Finance/swuniswap-v3/README.md

 Setting up `/constants`:
 1. Chose your Market (Token and Maturity)
 2. Set up your position:
-  a.
-Set your upper and lower ranges
+  -  Set your upper and lower ranges
-  b.
-Set how many nTokens or zcTokens you want to use (assuming market price is in the middle of your range)
+  -  Set how many nTokens or zcTokens you want to use (assuming market price is in the middle of your range)

 General Strategy Information: https://swivel.substack.com/p/market-making-in-yield-markets (We suggest you place your ranges equally around market rates)